Skip to main content

 • . (dot walking)

 As always with database queries handle with care.
-The above operators will cause full table scans if the queried fields are not indexed. squid by arc46 has no plausible way of checking for the existence of an index.
+The above operators will cause full table scans if the queried fields are not indexed. squid has no plausible way of checking for the existence of an index.
 (This is technically possible, but the performance impact on each and every request does not justify that approach.)

 Restricted encodedQuery Operators

-squid by arc46 is built to deliver large amounts of data in the most performant way possible without impacting your ServiceNow instance.
+squid is built to deliver large amounts of data in the most performant way possible without impacting your ServiceNow instance.
 We therefore prevent encodedQueries from executing operations that have the potential of having a noticeable impact on your instance.
 Anything that would cause a full table scan with text search, order by operations etc. are by default rejected.

 As the performance of database queries always depends on the exact query and the presence of indexes our categorizing of operators into critical (restricted) and non-critical (unrestricted) can only be a best effort.